 Moses Rowed the Boat Ashore

-The A Crass Piece of Self-Promotion list is the top twenty-seven posts that I have created.
+The Thief’s Mentality: The Compilation list is the top twenty-seven posts that I have created.
 This list, the Moses Rowed the Boat Ashore list is the next set of twenty-four posts, the compendium piece for you Rilaly purists to argue over for the next century.

 28) The Future of Sci-Fi Tropes and Dystopic Hopes This piece occurred as a result of the fatigue I have regarding the typical Sci-fi movie, and all of the tropes and clichés they employ in their stories.
 There is some politics in this piece.
 I would call it politics-lite, but the politics-lite is only used in this piece to counter the politics-lite of the typical sci-fi movie.